1985 American League Championship Series: Game 3

-In past years, a 2–0 hole would mean a must-win game, but the Royals entered Game 3 not having to win to keep playing but only to keep the series close.
-Game 3 saw the Royals send the 1985 Cy Young Award winner Bret Saberhagen to the mound against Doyle Alexander for the Blue Jays.
-And George Brett's one-man show put the Royals back into the series.
-Entering the game, Dick Howser had an all-time postseason managerial record of 0–11.
+In past years, a 2–0 hole would mean a must-win game, but the Royals entered Game 3 not having to win to keep playing, but only to keep the series close.
+They sent the eventual 1985 Cy Young Award winner Bret Saberhagen to the mound against Doyle Alexander for the Blue Jays.
+Entering the contest, Dick Howser had an all-time postseason managerial record of 0–11.
+As it turned out, George Brett's one-man show put the Royals back into the series.

 With two outs in the first, Brett unloaded a home run to give the Royals a 1–0 lead.
 The Blue Jays threatened in the third when Garcia doubled and reached third on Lonnie Smith's throwing error.
 Moseby grounded to Brett at third, who stunned everybody by gunning the ball home and getting Garcia to preserve the 1–0 Kansas City lead.
 In the fourth, Brett opened with a double, went to third on McRae's fly out to right, and scored on White's sacrifice fly to give the Royals a 2–0 lead.

 But the Blue Jays fought back.
 In the fifth, Whitt singled and Barfield homered to tie the game at two.
 Garcia then doubled and scored when Moseby singled off of Saberhagen's leg.
-Rance Mulliniks then drilled a two-run homer and the Blue Jays were suddenly ahead 5–2 and were 15 defensive outs from taking a 3–0 series lead.
+Rance Mulliniks then drilled a two-run homer and the Blue Jays were suddenly ahead 5–2 and 15 defensive outs from taking a 3–0 series lead.
 Bud Black succeeded Saberhagen and promptly loaded the bases on singles by Johnson and Bell and a walk to Whitt.
 With Barfield, who had already homered, at the plate, Howser sent for Steve Farr, who got the Royals out of the jam with a ground out.

 The Royals fought back, getting a Jim Sundberg home run in the fifth to make it 5–3.
 In the sixth, Wilson singled and Brett hit his second homer of the night, tying the game at five.
 Dennis Lamp replaced Alexander and retired the Royals without any further damage.
-In the eighth, Brett singled, went to second on McRae's bunt, went to third on White's infield grounder, and scored on Balboni's bloop single—Balboni's first hit of the series—to give the Royals a 6–5 lead.
+In the eighth, Brett singled, went to second on McRae's bunt, advanced to third on White's infield grounder, and scored on Balboni's bloop single—Balboni's first hit of the series—to give the Royals a 6–5 lead.
 Howser stuck with Farr who got through the ninth in order, with the last out coming on a foul pop by Lloyd Moseby, caught by Brett.
 With that, the Royals won, 6–5.
 Brett had arguably his best playoff performance ever, going 4 for 4 with a single, a double, two homers, three RBIs, four runs scored, and throwing out Garcia at the plate.
 The win narrowed the Blue Jays lead in the series to 2–1 entering Game 4 in Kansas City.
 It was Howser's first post-season win in 12 tries.